 In some cases, symptoms may happen before a rupture.
-This is because of blood that may leak.
-This is called sentinel hemorrhage around the brain.
+They may occur because of blood that leaks.
+This is called a sentinel hemorrhage around the brain.
 Some aneurysms also cause symptoms because they press on nearby structures.
 These can include nerves to the eye.
-They can cause vision loss.
-Or it make it harder to move your eye even if the aneurysm has not ruptured.
+They can cause vision loss or make it harder to move your eye even if the aneurysm has not ruptured.

 The symptoms of a cerebral aneurysm that has not ruptured include:

 Headaches (very rare, if there is no rupture)